 You & AI for young adults

 Most education institutions don’t know how to teach AI the way it deserves to be taught.
-That means AI often becomes a crutch—a way to avoid thinking and creating—instead of a tool to strengthen your learning and amplify your work while preserving your authenticity.
+That means AI often becomes a crutch—a way to avoid thinking and doing—instead of a tool to strengthen your learning and amplify your work.

 You & AI is designed to change that.
 This workshop series helps you become one of the top 10% of AI users by transforming how you collaborate with these tools.
 You’ll build the skills to use AI the way you’ll be expected to in the professional world: wisely, critically, and creatively.